Software Development

 companies aren’t violating privacy laws, it’s a balance to make sure innovation can still happen, Urban said.
 That way, customers get up-to-date tech without infringing on their rights.

 With all of these considerations in mind, then companies can look at how to apply the tech to customer experiences.
-For example, in the insurance industry, AI can translate benefits packets into people’s native language and simplify the wording so it’s easier to understand, Gach said.
+For example, in the insurance industry, AI can translate benefits packets into people’s native language and simplify the wording so it’s easier to understand, said Gach, the IBX innovation director.

-“As long as there is consistency and accuracy and inequity in those responses,” Gach said.
+“As long as there is consistency and accuracy and equity in those responses,” Gach said.
 “Then you’re getting an answer back to the consumer, the patient, the doctor faster.”

 Sarah Huffman is a 2022-2024 corps member for Report for America, an initiative of The Groundtruth Project that pairs young journalists with local newsrooms.
 This position is supported by the Lenfest Institute for Journalism.